Creating an SDDC

 • Provisioning Net: Used for virtual machine cold migration, cloning, and snapshot migration.

-8. (Optional) Provide an SDDC workload CIDR block for the workflow to create an initial logical segment for your VMs.
-The value must be /30 or larger and must not overlap with the VCN or the SDDC network CIDRs.
-Note that you can add network segments for the SDDC in NSX Manager after the SDDC is provisioned.
+4. (Optional) Cluster Workload Network: Provide a cluster workload CIDR block for the workflow to create an initial logical segment for the VMs.
+The value must be /30 or larger and must not overlap with the VCN or the cluster network CIDRs.
+Note that you can add network segments for the cluster in NSX Manager after the SDDC is provisioned.

-1. (Optional) Enable instance alarms and provide information about the alarm.
-To see the Interval and Trigger delay fields, click Show default alarm values.
+2. Instance alarms: (Optional) Enable instance alarms and provide information about the alarm.

 • Alarm name prefix: Each bare metal ESXi host has a separate alarm created for it.
-Enter a prefix that will appear at the beginning of the alarm names for this SDDC.
+Enter a prefix to appear at the beginning of the alarm names for this SDDC.

-• Alarm severity: Choose a severity for the alarm: Info, Warning, Error, or Critical.
-All nonzero health issues for a bare metal instance will trigger an alarm with the selected severity.
+• Alarm severity: Select a severity for the alarm: Info, Warning, Error, or Critical.
+All nonzero health issues for a bare metal instance triggers an alarm with the selected severity.

 • Interval: Select the interval at which the metric is emitted.
 The default is 1 minute.